fabienfrfr/RobotFlow/README.md

 ## Project Structure

-Here is a typical project structure for a production-ready project using DDD and TDD:
+Here is a typical project structure for a production-ready project using BDD, DDD and TDD:

 ```
 ├── /src